A Smoothed GMM for Dynamic Quantile Preferences Estimation: Monte Carlo

 \section{Monte Carlo}

-In this section, we illustrate the finite sample performance of our proposed methods using different data generating processes (DGP).
-We evaluate the empirical bias as well as the root mean squared error (RMSE) of the estimator.
+In this section, we illustrate the finite-sample performance of our proposed methods across different data-generating processes (DGP).
+We evaluate the empirical bias and the root mean squared error (RMSE) of the estimator.